Larch poles sold by the meter

 Why larch?

 Larch offers a rare balance of durability, strength, and visual warmth, making it one of the most dependable species for roundpole timber framing.
-It performs well structurally, resists decay, and weathers gracefully, all while being widely available and relatively affordable.
+It performs well structurally, weathers gracefully, all while being widely available and relatively affordable.
 In both practical and aesthetic terms, it’s an excellent choice for anyone building with roundwood.

 Strength